Love, Hope, Faith

 "Have you considered this instead?"

-- The originating apostolic framework (cf. James 1:17-18): these goods are
+- In the faith's originating apostolic framework, these goods are

-- life-giving gifts from the Father,
+- life-giving gifts from the Father (cf. James 1:17-18) who seeks his creatures' fruitfulness,

-bestowed in the Son's death (end of the old) and resurrection (beginning of the new),
+definitively bestowed in the Son's death (end of the old) and resurrection (beginning of the new),

 - These 'theological virtues' (Thomas Aquinas) are essentially relational (other-directed),

-- The greatest commandments
+- drives the greatest commandments

 - (Deut 6:5, Lev 19:1-18 [Gal 5:14], Matt 5:43-48, John 13:34-35).

-- Love misdirected and lost:
+- Love misdirected and lost is

-- Disordered, self-centered, fragile, shallow, destructive, futile love: sin (John 3:19).
+- disordered, self-centered, fragile, shallow, destructive, futile 'love':

-Evil desire (1 John 2:16-17, James 1:15, 2 Pet 1:4, 2:10).
+sin (John 3:19) and evil desire (1 John 2:16-17, James 1:15, 2 Pet 1:4, 2:10).

-- Love redirected and restored:
+- Love redirected and restored is

-- Revolutionary love: Jesus Christ (1 John 4).
+- the revolutionary love of Jesus Christ (1 John 4).

 -